Quality description: Preliminary statistics on international trade in goods as of 2022

 Since the preliminary statistics are published early, the figures include estimates.
 Thus the figures are changing along with the completion and elaboration of the basic material.
 The monthly figures are e.g. supplemented by estimations on missing statistics declarations and those on companies with figures remaining below the threshold values.
 Each EU Member State defines its threshold i.e. minimum value of inclusion in statistics for the calendar year, based on the annual value of importation and exportation by companies.

 As a rule, all goods exported from and imported in Finland are recorded to statistics.
 The prerequisite for the inclusion in statistics is that the goods physically arrive in or depart from this country.
 By way of exception, water- and aircraft are recorded to statistics upon a change in the status of ownership.
-Among other things, neither transit transports nor economic measures of insignificant commercial value are included in the statistics.
+Among other things, neither transit transports nor goods (to be) repaired are included in the statistics.
 Also the smallest companies are released from the obligation to declare statistics on internal trade.
 Neither is international trade in services recorded to these statistics.

 4. Up-to-dateness and timeliness of published data

-The accurate publication dates of the preliminary statistics are announced for abt. one year at a time.
+The accurate publication dates of the preliminary statistics are announced for approximately one calendar year at a time.
 The timetable of publication is maintained on the web site of the Finnish Customs.
-The preliminary statistics on export and import get completed within 40 days upon the expiry of the respective month.
+The preliminary statistics on exports and imports are completed no later than 38 days after the expiry of the statistical month.

-The preliminary statistics get specified with the publication of the monthly statistics abt. nine weeks upon the respective month.
+The data published in preliminary statistics is complemented when the monthly statistics are published approximately nine weeks after the statistical month.
 During the production of monthly statistics, even earlier months of the same calendar year may become subject to adjustments.
 The statistics on each calendar year are confirmed by the end of August in the following year.

 Due to the method of seasonal adjustment, the adjusted figures on the previous months may change despite no change in the original ones.